 *We ask that a parent or guardian stay for the brief introduction on the first day of your child’s program, which is held in the Nature Center.
 Due to limited class size, popularity of the program, and priority registration for members, sessions may fill up.
 So please sign up early and include completed Application, Medical Form, and Payment.
 You will be notified as soon as possible if the session is full.

 The Refuge staff relies on volunteer help for a successful program.
 Volunteers must be at least 14 years of age and are needed between the hours of 8:30 A.M. and 12:30 P.M.
 Responsibilities include assisting counselors with set up and clean up, as well as helping to guide the children in activities.
 If your child is interested in becoming an assistant, please contact the Refuge.
+Assistant counselor volunteers must attend one of the following orientations; Thursday, June 25th from 2:00 – 3:30 PM or Monday, June 29th from 2:00 – 3:30 PM and they must commit to at least two camp sessions of volunteering.

 Scholarships are available to help ensure that financial circumstance do not restrict a child from participating in this program.
 Please call or write the Refuge for more details.